20 May How Charles Manson Tried & Failed To Launch A Music Career

 Before the Tate/La Bianca Murders, the psychedelic movement Manson associated himself with was all about love and liberty from societal conformity.
 Despite his manipulative take on it, his actions and the negative media portrayal created an unfortunate association with madness and fear.

 He radicalized young women into his Manson Family and kept them on the hook with high doses of LSD, wild group sex and the attractive qualities of communal living.
-All qualities of the psychedelic movement of the 60’s.
+These are all qualities of the psychedelic movement of the 60’s.

 They sang along to his lyrics while scavenging for food in dumpsters, huddled up in Spahn Ranch and went on to chant these same lyrics in their cells to while away the time.

-This 40 second track features the voices of the young women of the Manson Family and it’s pretty haunting.
+This 40-second track features the voices of the young women of the Manson Family.
+It’s pretty haunting.
 You can even hear a baby cooing in the background: